Ric Flair: Immortal and second retirement (2010–2012)

-Flair returned to television in a non–wrestling role on the May 12, 2011, episode of Impact Wrestling.
+Flair returned to television in a non–wrestling role on the May 12, 2011 episode of Impact Wrestling.
 Flair did not appear again for three months, until making his return on August 9 at the tapings of the August 18 episode of Impact Wrestling, confronting old rival Sting and challenging him to one more match.
 In exchange for Sting agreeing to put his career on the line, Flair promised to deliver him his match with Hogan if he was victorious.
 The match, which Flair lost, took place on the September 15 episode of Impact Wrestling.
 The match with Sting would be the last of his career to date.
 During the match, Flair tore his left triceps on a superplex spot, sidelining him indefinitely from in-ring action.
-At Bound for Glory, Flair appeared in Hogan's corner in his match against Sting.
+At Bound for Glory on October 16, Flair appeared in Hogan's corner in his match against Sting.
 Flair continued to make appearances for TNA until April 2012.
 In April 2012, Flair tried to have his TNA contract terminated, which led to TNA filing a lawsuit against WWE for contract tampering and eventually firing Flair on May 11.
 Having been inactive since his September 2011 injury, Flair announced in a December 3, 2012, interview that he would never wrestle again, owing chiefly to an on-air heart attack suffered by age peer Jerry Lawler following a Raw match three months earlier.

 Return to WWE (2012–2021)

 On March 31, 2012, while still contracted to TNA as a part of a deal with WWE which allowed Christian Cage to appear at Slammiversary 10, Flair became the first person to be inducted into the WWE Hall of Fame twice, the second time as part of the class of 2012 with The Four Horsemen.
 On December 17, 2012, Flair returned to WWE as a non-wrestling personality on the annual Slammy Awards show to present the Superstar of the Year award to John Cena, who in turn gave the award to Flair.
 Flair's return was interrupted by CM Punk and Paul Heyman, escalating into a confrontation that ended with him locking Heyman in the figure-four leglock.
 After clearing the ring, Flair was assaulted by The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins), until Ryback and Team Hell No (Kane and Daniel Bryan) helped Flair fend off the group.

-Flair appeared on the main roster sporadically throughout 2013, as The Miz's mentor.
+Flair appeared with WWE sporadically throughout 2013, as The Miz's mentor.
 He also occasionally appeared on NXT in 2013 and 2014, accompanying his daughter Charlotte to the ring.